The hands-on lab is part of these learning pathsSee 4 more

 Data security is an important consideration for anyone storing data in the cloud.
 Encrypting data at rest ensures that anyone gaining access to disks storing your data can only view it in encrypted format making it useless to attackers.
 There are several encryption at rest mechanisms that are supported by Amazon S3 object data storage.
 This lab focuses on Server-Side Encryption with CMKs Stored in AWS Key Management Service (SSE-KMS).
-This approach give you control of the master key that generates data keys used by S3 performing encrypt and decrypt operations.
+This approach gives you control of the master key that generates data keys used by S3 performing encrypt and decrypt operations.

 Upon completion of this Lab you will be able to:

 - Understand the benefits of SSE-KMS and when to use it

 - Create customer-managed customer master keys (CMKs) in AWS Key Management Service (KMS)